blaine-geiger/Pwnagotchi/README.md

 </p>

 You can see the I/O ports and access windows in the image above.

 Credit goes to all of the developers who worked on the device.
 This project reflects building and studying the device.
-This project is meant for ethical hacking purposes, education, and analysis.
+>Note: This project is meant for ethical hacking purposes, education, and analysis.
 I do not condone using this device or knowledge for malicious purposes.